-- Credits.
-At least 123 credits of college work as defined by Augustana, subject to the following conditions: - a.
+1. Credits.
+At least 123 credits of college work as defined by Augustana, subject to the following conditions: a.
 At least 60 credits (excluding physical education activities) must be earned at Augustana College.
-The last 24 credits applied to the degree must be earned at Augustana. - b.
-At least 40 credits must be in 300- or 400-level - c.
+The last 24 credits applied to the degree must be earned at Augustana. b.
+At least 40 credits must be in 300- or 400-level courses.

+c.
 No more than 40 credits may have the same subject code designation.
-Courses listed under more than one course code are counted toward the limit under each code. - d.
-No more than 3 credits may be from physical education activities. - e.
-No more than 8 credits may be from participation in music ensembles. - f.
-No more than 9 credits may be from participation in internships. - Grade-point Average.
-The final GPA must be at least 2.00: - a. for all Augustana coursework. - b. for all Augustana coursework in a major.
+Courses listed under more than one course code are counted toward the limit under each code. d.
+No more than 3 credits may be from physical education activities. e.
+No more than 8 credits may be from participation in music ensembles. f.
+No more than 9 credits may be from participation in internships.
+2. Grade-point Average.
+The final grade-point average must be at least 2.00: a. for all Augustana coursework.

+b. for all Augustana coursework in a major.

-- 3. Major.
+3. Major.
 A major of at least 24 credits must be completed, including at least 9 credits in 300- and 400-level courses taken at Augustana.
-Major requirements are given in the Courses and Programs of Study section, pages 37-129. - 4.
-General Education Requirements.
-General education requirements consist of the following components: - a.
+Major requirements are given in the Courses and Programs of Study section of this catalog.
+4. General Education Core Requirements.
+General education requirements consist of the following components: Any General Education Core Requirement taken Pass/No Credit will not fulfill the General Core Requirement under any circumstances. a.
 First-Year Liberal Studies Program.
 9 credits.
-The AGES program begins in the first year with LSFY or HONR courses, which count toward a student's general studies requirements rather than the academic major or minor program of study.
+The core program begins in the first year with LSFY or HONR courses, which count toward a student's general studies requirements rather than the academic major or minor program of study.
 All students must complete one first-year sequence: completion of the a) Foundations, b) Logos, or c) First-Year Liberal Studies Program.
-The first-year sequence includes: - Fall term: LSFY 101 Rhetoric and the Liberal Arts (3 credits) - Winter term: LSFY 102 (3 credits) - Spring term: LSFY 103 (3 credits) b.
-Christian Traditions, 3 credits.
+The first-year sequence includes: - Fall term: LSFY 101 Rhetoric and the Liberal Arts (3 credits) - Winter term: LSFY 102 (3 credits) - Sprint term: LSFY 103 (3 credits) b.
+Christian Traditions.
+3 credits.